Overview

 - Ask locals when uncertain (very friendly)

-- Carry basic maps or GPS device
+- Carry basic maps or a GPS device

-- Hire guide if concerned (enhances experience)
+- Hire a guide if concerned (enhances experience)

 - Join small groups for shared navigation